 I don’t think I’ve ever met a single living soul that hasn’t.

-It happens every day in just about every organisation in the world and we all know how painful an experience it can be.
+It happens every day in just about every organisation in the world;it’s painful.

-Your audience won’t forgive you for presenting something to them which is neither of interest to them or is just not very interesting, so whatever you do make sure it’s stimulating, engaging and captures their interest and curiosity.
+Your audience won’t forgive you for presenting something to them which is neither of interest to them or is just not very interesting.
+Whatever you do, make sure it’s stimulating, engaging and captures their interest and curiosity.

 Remember though, just because it’s interesting to you doesn’t mean you have the right to impose it on others.